isboyjc/cleanup/README.md

 ### ✨ Introduction

-**Clean PigGo** is an AI-powered online image watermark removal tool.
+**Clean PicGo** is an AI-powered online image watermark removal tool.
 Using the advanced [LaMa (Large Mask Inpainting)](https://github.com/advimman/lama) deep learning model, it can intelligently remove watermarks, text, and unwanted objects from images.

 🌟 **Key Highlight: All processing is done entirely in your browser locally.
 Images are never uploaded to any server, fully protecting your privacy!**